robertozanchi/linux-server-setup/README.md

    `$ cd catalog`
 4. Create two subdirectories named static and templates:
    `$ sudo mkdir static templates`
-5. The structure should be the following:
+5. The structure within `/var/www` should be the following:
 |----catalog
 |---------catalog
 |--------------static